Industrial Intrusion CTF

 Discovered open port 502/tcp on <target-ip>

-• When probing the website on port 8080 a login portal was shown
+- When probing the website on port 8080 a login portal was shown.

-• When running a port scan with service detection on port 1880 a http server was found using node-red that appears to be a function diagram for the badge reader.
+- When running a port scan with service detection on port 1880 a http server was found using node-red that appears to be a function diagram for the badge reader.

-• The probe did not yield any visible results on the publically facing interface, however a quick searchsploit in the command line revealed two vulnerabilities in the OpenPLC web interface.
+- The probe did not yield any observable results on the gate monitoring facing interface, however a quick

-• It looks like the proof of concept code requires valid credentials on the server.
+revealed two vulnerabilities in the OpenPLC web interface. - It looks like the proof of concept code requires valid credentials on the server which were not provided.

-Web-2 Persistance
+Web-2 Persistence

 Objective

 After the notorious malware strike on the Virelia Water Control Facility, phantom alerts and erratic sensor readings plague a system that was supposed to be fully remediated.
-As a Black Echo red-team specialist, you must penetrate the compromised portal, unravel its hidden persistence mechanism, and neutralise the backdoor before it can be reactivated.
+As a Black Echo red-team specialist, you must penetrate the compromised portal, unravel its hidden persistence mechanism, and neutralize the backdoor before it can be reactivated.

 Steps Taken